1. Brexit drama reaches fever pitch

 On 27 November 2018, the trade court in Rotterdam rejected a claim for injunction to provisionally prohibit two planned plant closures for Alcoa in Spain.
 The legal case, which was filed by Alcoa's European works council, was followed with great suspense in the Spanish press.
 The EWC of the US automobile supplier Visteon had already failed to prevent a plant closure in Spain before the Cologne Higher Labour Court in 2011 (see report in EWC News 3/2011).

 On 17 October 2018, the U.S. aluminium manufacturer Alcoa had communicated its plans to completely close down its production sites in Avilés and Corunna in northern Spain with almost 700 employees.
 Local works councils and trade unions were seeking to develop alternative plans, but were not given sufficient time, since the legal consultation period for mass redundancies with Spanish works councils is set to exactly 30 days.
 The court action in Rotterdam was aimed at stopping this deadline.
-Generally speaking, a European works council does not have a defined deadline for completing a consultation procedure.
-Alcoa's EWC has been in place since 2001 under Dutch jurisdiction and immediately filed an appeal against the ruling before the Court of Justice in The Hague.
-Its decision is expected at the beginning of 2019.
+Generally speaking, a European works council does not have a clear deadline for completing a consultation procedure.
+Alcoa's EWC has been in place since 2001 under Dutch jurisdiction.

 Does the EWC have at all competence for such plant closures?